ipfs/kubo/docs/experimental-features.md

 Experimental, disabled by default.

-When the DHT client tries to store a provider in the DHT, it typically searches for the 20 peers that are closest to the target key.
+When the Amino DHT client tries to store a provider in the DHT, it typically searches for the 20 peers that are closest to the target key.
 However, this process can be time-consuming, as the search terminates only after no closer peers are found among the three currently (during the query) known closest ones.
 In cases where these closest peers are slow to respond (which often happens if they are located at the edge of the DHT network), the query gets blocked by the slowest peer.